SrijanBadhya/Debsoc/Running the PES Debsoc.md

 42. This house supports microretirement

-Microretiremenfers to taking a chunk or multiple chunks of time off work to experience life and travel while you're young, rather than waiting until actual retirement age in your 50s or 60s.
+Microretirement refers to taking a chunk or multiple chunks of time off work to experience life and travel while you're young, rather than waiting until actual retirement age in your 50s or 60s.
 It's similar to a sabbatical, and has also been dubbed an 'adult gap year'.